FabianFG/JFortniteParse/README.md

 # JFortniteParse

-### A asset parser for ue4 assets for the jvm written in kotlin
+### An asset parser for ue4 assets for the jvm written in kotlin

 **Note: This project is 100% compatible and usable with java**